g2p/bedup/README.md

     sudo python -m bedup dedup-vol /mnt/btrfs

-bedup will not recurse into subvolumes, call it multiple times if necessary.
+bedup will not recurse into subvolumes, mention multiple subvolumes on the command line if you want cross-subvolume deduplication (requires Linux 3.6).
 You can get a list of btrfs subvolumes with:

     sudo btrfs subvolume list /mnt/btrfs